LELLO1504/TalentScout_Hire_bot/README.md

 ## 💡 Challenges & Solutions

-1.  **Challenge**: Maintaining a structured conversation flow while still feeling natural. [cite_start]A purely scripted bot is brittle, while a purely generative one can easily be sidetracked[cite: 14, 43].
+1.  **Challenge**: Maintaining a structured conversation flow while still feeling natural.
+A purely scripted bot is brittle, while a purely generative one can easily be sidetracked.
     * **Solution**: A hybrid model was implemented.
 A deterministic state machine (defined in `config.py`) ensures all necessary data points are collected in order.
 The LLM-based intent classification layer provides the flexibility to handle user questions and off-topic remarks without breaking the primary screening flow.

-2.  **Challenge**: The default Streamlit UI is functional but lacks a distinct visual identity suitable for a company like "TalentScout".
-    * **Solution**: Custom CSS was written in the `style.py` module to significantly enhance the UI.
-This includes a dynamic animated background, custom styling for user and assistant chat bubbles, and improved button aesthetics, addressing the "UI Enhancements" optional requirement.

-3.  **Challenge**: Preserving conversation history and candidate data across user interactions in Streamlit's script-rerun environment.
+2.  **Challenge**: Preserving conversation history and candidate data across user interactions in Streamlit's script-rerun environment.
     * **Solution**: Streamlit's `session_state` (`st.session_state`) was used to store the conversation history (`messages`), the current conversation stage (`stage`), and all collected candidate data (`candidate_info`).
 This ensures state is maintained reliably throughout a single user session.